-One of our contractors has inquired about the feasibility of plating a brass ring (having a thickness of 0.021-inch) with electroless nickel per Mil-C-26074 [link by ed. to spec at TechStreet].
+One of our contractors has inquired about the feasibility of plating a brass ring (having a thickness of 0.021-inch) with electroless nickel per MIL-C-26074 [affil link or DLA].
 This is the engineering drawing requirement, but they feel the part is too thin to plate with a thickness of 0.0005-inch on each side.
 Has anyone plated something this thin to a thickness of 0.0005-inch before?
 Is it feasible?

 Thank you,Marc Pepi